Sasha-Fridman/Sasha-Fridman/README.md

 # 👋 Greetings and thank you for visiting my GitHub account!
 I'm Sasha Fridman, a passionate Data and Business Analyst.

-- 💼 My background primarily focuses on roles in data and business analytics, providing key support in decision-making for C-level management.
-Additionally, I have gained experience in process optimization, product ownership, and entrepreneurship.
+- 💼 I specialize in data and business analytics, strategy, and operational excellence, supporting C-level decision-making.
 - 📊 I'm currently deepening my data analytics expertise (primarily in Python and SQL) while working on a couple of interesting projects.
 - 💖 Harvesting insights from raw data and crafting narratives through data visualization are where my true passions lie.
 - 👨‍👩‍👧‍👦 In my personal life, I enjoy spending time with my amazing spouse, daughter, and friends.
 I have a passion for woodworking, playing tennis, and learning new languages (currently Hebrew).
 Additionally, I find fulfillment in volunteering, as it provides not only the opportunity to do good, but also to collaborate with some of the most amazing people.